Nathan-D-R/US_General/README.md

 # R-US_General

-This is a simple project I did to practice multiple logistic regression correlation, and their respective visualizations.
+This is a simple project I did to practice Multiple Logistic Regression, Correlation, and their respective visualizations.
 The dataset is very small, being just 50 states with one year of data.

 We can run the script using: `rscript MLR.r`